microsoft/PowerBI-visuals-HeatStreams/README.md

 # Heat Streams PowerBI Visual

+# About
+The HeatStreams Visual is a categorical heat-map encoding of a metric over a time or numeric domain.
+Users can pick from a variety of color schemes (all provided by d3), and basic selection of categories is provided.
+Categories may be multi-selected with ctrl+click.

+# Development
+This visualization is a Lerna monorepo split into two main components: a React-based data visualization, and a PowerBI wrapper around the visual.
+The Essex build system is used to construct the visual.

+> yarn --ignore-engines # PowerBI insists on a Node 6.x engine, which isn't really necessary
+> yarn build            # Transpiles react components, bundles the PowerBI visual under `packages/powerbi-heat-streams/dist`
+> yarn start            # Starts up the local PowerBI visual development server

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a